 1. Verification windows – where you give them again your passport, Ds-160 form, your 2×2 us visa photo, and then you tell them your full name and birthday.
 I was also asked where I am planning to go and my civil status.
 After which you are handed back your documents with your photo now stapled on the document and you’re asked to go to step 2

 2. Finger printing windows – it’s just that.
-You hand them again the same documents and they ask you to put your fingers to the machine.
-This made me a bit anxious as I have problems with my right hand.
+You hand them again the same documents and they ask you to put your fingers on the machine attached to the windowsill.
+This made me a bit anxious as I have problems with my right hand (my finger prints dont register for a good 2-6+ times on a good day).
 Good thing I got to see how the lady in the window asked the people to rub their fingers on their palms and then press them with the other hand for pressure.
 She then hands me back my documents and tells me to move along.

 3. Interview windows – I this is where the lines are longer but are moving at a good pace.
 I was near 2 windows with male consuls and could hear how the applicants are asked.
 I kept looking in their office and I saw this female consul wearing black and I was suddenly called and asked to go to the other side.